Buy the book or educator slide deck

 The book 'Deceptive Patterns' by Harry Brignull

-Choose an edition
+Choose a book edition

 Paperback edition